Excessive force allegations against immigration agents are the focus of a Chicago court hearing

 “Our journalists have been very careful about identifying themselves as press,” Steelhammer testified.

-Craig Futterman, a lawyer for the plaintiffs, noted recent examples of agents using tear gas on Chicago-area residents, including at a Halloween parade and outside a grocery store.
-He said senior Border Patrol official Greg Bovino, himself, has been filmed throwing tear gas canisters at protesters.

-But Khojasteh accused many protesters of threatening to kill law enforcement officers, impeding their duties and throwing rocks and other objects at agents.

-The hearing comes after Ellis questioned Bovino at a public hearing last week, where she took the rare step of ordering him to brief her each evening on the federal immigration crackdown in Chicago.
+Wednesday's hearing follows Ellis’s questioning of Bovino at a public hearing last week, where she took the rare step of ordering him to brief her each evening on the federal immigration crackdown in Chicago.
 That move was swiftly blocked by an appeals court.

 On Tuesday, Bovino appeared in court yet again for a deposition — a private interview — with lawyers from both sides.
 Parts of the videotaped deposition will be played in court Wednesday, according to court filings.